graeme-winter/dials_tutorials/thaumatin/processing_in_detail.md

-Once you have refined the model the next step is to integrate the data - in effect this is using the refined model to calculate the positions where all of the reflections in the data set will be found and measure the background substracted intensities:
+Once you have refined the model the next step is to integrate the data - in effect this is using the refined model to calculate the positions where all of the reflections in the data set will be found and measure the background-subtracted intensities:

 ```
 dials.integrate refined.expt refined.refl